book review: boudoir photography, by Critsey Rowe

 For a look inside the book, check the Amazon link:

 Boudoir Photography: The Complete Guide to Shooting Intimate Portraits

-My final summary – right now, this is in my opinion the best book available on the topic of boudoir photography, bar none.
+My final summary – right now, this is in my opinion the best book available on the topic of boudoir photography.
 Highly recommended.